Islamism by country: Turkey

 Necmettin Erbakan, elected in 1996, was the second Islamist Prime Minister of Turkey after Şemsettin Günaltay, but was removed from power by a "postmodern coup d'état" in 1997.

 Turkey had a number of Islamist parties, often changing names as they were banned by the constitutional court for anti-secular activities.
 Necmettin Erbakan (1926–2011) was the leader of several of the parties, the National Order Party (Milli Nizam Partisi, 1970–1971), the National Salvation Party (Milli Selamet Partisi, 1972–1981), and the Welfare Party (Refah Partisi, 1983–1998); he also became a member of the Felicity Party (Saadet Partisi, 2003–2011).
 Current Turkish President Recep Tayyip Erdoğan has long been considered a champion of political Islam.
 The Justice and Development Party (AKP), which has dominated Turkish politics since 2002, is sometimes described as Islamist, but rejects such classification.
 Under Erdoğan's rule, Islamists split between Kurdish Islamists and Turkish Islamists.

+Political scientist Umut Özkırımlı has characterized Erdoğan's Turkey as an "unabashedly Islamist regime", though also arguing that its authoritarian and anti-pluralist political system shows continuity with earlier traditions of Turkish state-building.